Heber94/SoundBrawl/README.md

 #Contacto / Contact
 Puedes contactar con cualquiera de nosotros en los siguientes e-mails:

-You can easily write to anyone of us on the next e-mails:
+You can easily write to anyone of us on the following e-mails:

   Álvaro - agomezvillalain@gmail.com